Deviation of the Lower Jaw from its Normal Position in cats

 Basics and possible causes

-The lower jaw, also called the mandible, is an important component of the chewing apparatus in cats.
-It plays a crucial role in food intake and is movably connected to the skull by the temporomandibular joint.
-A deviation from the normal position can be caused by various factors.
+The lower jaw, also known as the mandible, is an important part of the chewing apparatus in cats.
+It plays a crucial role in food intake and is flexibly connected to the skull by the temporomandibular joint.
+A deviation from its normal position can be caused by various factors.

-A common cause of lower jaw malposition is traumatic injury.
-Cats involved in accidents or falling from great heights, for example, may suffer fractures or dislocations of the jaw.
+A common cause for the misalignment of the lower jaw is a traumatic injury.
+Cats involved in an accident, for example, or falling from a great height, can suffer fractures or luxations of the jaw.
 These injuries can affect the structure of the jaw and its position.

-Birth-related or genetic factors can also play a role.
-Some cat breeds have a predisposition to jaw anomalies that can be passed down from parents to offspring through heredity.
-Such genetic factors can impair the normal development of the jaw and lead to malpositions.
+Congenital or genetic factors can also play a role.
+Some cat breeds have a predisposition to jaw anomalies, which can be passed down from parents to offspring through genetics.
+Such genetic factors can impair the normal development of the jaw and lead to misalignments.

-In addition, tumors or inflammatory processes in the area of the jaw or surrounding structures can lead to displacement or malposition of the lower jaw.
+Furthermore, tumors or inflammatory processes in the jaw area or surrounding structures can lead to displacement or misalignment of the lower jaw.
 These pathological changes can restrict the space within the oral cavity and impair the normal function of the jaw.

 Typical accompanying symptoms